stijn-dejongh/lovecraft_public_domain/raw_converts/te.md

 in the act of jumping overboard.
 I was rather glad to be rid of M&uuml;ller, for even his silence had unfavourably affected the crew.
 Everyone seemed inclined to be silent now, as though holding a secret fear.
 Many were ill, but none made a disturbance.
 Lieut.
-Klenze chafed under the strain, and was annoyed by the merest trifles&mdash;such as the school of dolphins which gathered about the U-29 in increasing numbers, and the growing intensity of that southward current which was not on our chart.
+Klenze chafed under the strain, and was annoyed by the merest trifles--such as the school of dolphins which gathered about the U-29 in increasing numbers, and the growing intensity of that southward current which was not on our chart.